Salem Wildlife Rescue

 Meet the Rehabber!

-Hey!
-My name is Jess and I am the founder of Salem Wildlife Rescue and a licensed wildlife rehabilitator in Massachusetts.
-Salem Wildlife Rescue is run out of my private residence here in Salem, MA.
-I have loved animals for my whole life and always wanted to make a difference in the world.
-Saving one animal may not change the world, but it will change the world for that one animal.
+Hello!
+I'm Jess, the founder of Salem Wildlife Rescue and a licensed wildlife rehabilitator based in North Carolina.
+Salem Wildlife Rescue operates from my home in West End, NC.
+My lifelong passion for animals drives me to make a positive impact, and while saving one animal may not change the world, it certainly transforms the world for that individual creature.

-A little bit about me: I run this rescue on the side of my full time job.
-Rehabbing doesn't pay, after all!
-I am also an education volunteer with Zoo New England.
-I have two cats who are my world, Zephyre and Maya!
-When I'm not rehabilitating wildlife or working, I love learning new things and taking classes, going on little adventures, listening to true crime podcasts, or taking a long walk in IKEA.
-I have a big, compassionate heart and love and care for every animal who comes through my door, no matter how long they have been a patient with me.
-If you bring an animal to me, you know that the animal will be in the best and most caring hands!
+A bit about me: I manage this rescue alongside my full-time job since wildlife rehabilitation isn't financially rewarding.
+I previously volunteered as an educator with Zoo New England.
+At home, I have two beloved cats, Zephyre and Maya!
+When I'm not busy rehabilitating wildlife or working, I enjoy expanding my knowledge through classes, embarking on little adventures, listening to true crime podcasts, or taking leisurely strolls through IKEA.
+With a big, compassionate heart, I care deeply for every animal that comes through my door, regardless of how long they stay with me.
+If you choose to bring an animal to Salem Wildlife Rescue, you can trust that it will receive the best and most loving care possible!

 Interested in Scheduling an Educational Talk?